-Smart packaging solutions to reduce climate impact

-Better packaging and shipping solutions are an effective way to reduce the amount of materials used and our $CO_2$ emissions, and even find cost savings.
+Smart packaging solutions to reduce climate impact Better packaging and shipping solutions are an effective way to reduce the amount of materials used and our CO2 emissions, and even find cost savings.
 A number of projects came online for Permobil in 2022 after a careful period of design, development and planning.

 The Box-in-Box (BiB) solution revisited how power chair battery boxes were shipped from our Kunshan facility in China to the production sites in Timrå, Sweden, and Nashville, U.S. We are now able to maximize space in shipping containers and storage by revisiting the assembly process, accommodating a mix of components and shipping them on a single pallet.
+SPOT The SPOT Project 'Sustainable Packaging Optimization and Transport' focused on changes to the packaging used for power chair components.
+The project affects about 80% of power chair components coming through our facility in Kunshan.
+This contributed to a complete packaging overhaul, including customizing all corrugated packaging and replacing wooden pallets with plywood ones.
+Another packaging solution prioritized the most common, fast-moving components.
+A more flexible, modular system is now used when shipping components to avoid leaving empty space in the boxes.
+This has increased efficiencies in loading, unpacking, storage, and even waste management.